WILD ANIMAL PETS

 First please think of the animal.
 It deserves to lead a natural life.
 Not a life in a cage as a show toy.
 It deserves to be respected.
 Leave it in the wild.
 If you are not willing to transport it to a licensed rehabber then walk away and let nature take its course.

 A frightened hurt animal is not a photo op.
 Use your cell phone to call a rehabber or the conservation officer.
 Don't subject the animal to a selfie with you.
+This often leads to death from stress.

 In Kentucky we have laws against keeping wildlife.
 K.A.R Title 301 governs laws concerning wildlife.
 You can be heavily fined with possible jail time.